PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Web-Services/Azure-to-AWS-vpn-connection-via-pfSense.md

 Passcode: H9eN+ef^

+(There are two recordings, just watch the first one under eight minutes, the second recording has nothing to do with pfSense.)

+The two pfSense servers are:
+- pf01w1-msc.openvista.net 13.57.91.188
+- pf01e1-msc.openvista.net 52.55.174.134

 When the pfSense servers are running again, you have two things on the Azure side -- the Virtual Gateways and the DNS Servers / Domain Controllers.

 **The Virtual Network Gateways**